A traditional Japanese haiku poem is written in three lines:

 The Great Wave off Kanagawa by Hokusai.

-It is Hokusai’s most famous work, and one of the best recognized works of Japanese art in the world.
+It is Hokusai’s most famous work, and one of the most recognized works of Japanese art in the world.
 It depicts an enormous wave threatening boats off the coast of the prefecture of Kanagawa. from Wikipedia

 Convolvulus and Tree-Frog by Hokusai.